CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/SiPixelRawToClusterGPUKernel-overview.md

 ### `makeClustersAsync`

-A function that performs the following functionality:
+A function that implements the following functionality:

 - Converts Raw Pixel data to Digis (by calling the `RawToDigi_kernel`)
 - Calibrates the Digis (by calling the [`calibDigis`](calibDigis.md) kernel)